Elkhan2003/EcoMovie/README.md

 ---

-# Movix: Your Personal Movie Guide 🎬✨
+# EcoMovie: Your Personal Movie Guide 🎬✨

-Welcome to Movix - a unique website providing fascinating information about movies and TV shows.
+Welcome to EcoMovie - a unique website providing fascinating information about movies and TV shows.
 Here you can discover all the necessary details about your favorite films, actors, directors, ratings, and much more.
-Movix boasts a stylish and intuitive interface that makes your search for cinematic masterpieces as convenient and enjoyable as possible.
+EcoMovie boasts a stylish and intuitive interface that makes your search for cinematic masterpieces as convenient and enjoyable as possible.

-<a href="https://movix911.vercel.app" target="_blank">Visit Movix Website</a>
+<a href="https://movix911.vercel.app" target="_blank">Visit EcoMovie Website</a>

 ## 🚀 Installation